jmingtan/clonings/README.md

     lein clonings watch

 This will try to verify the completion of every exercise in a predetermined order (what we think is best for newcomers).
 It will also rerun automatically every time you change a file in the `exercises/` directory.
+If you want to only run it once, you can use:

+    lein clonings verify

+This will do the same as watch, but it'll quit after running.

+In case you want to go by your own order, or want to only verify a single exercise, you can run:

+    lein clonings run exercises/path/to/exercise.clj

+In case you get stuck, there is usually a hint at the bottom of each exercise.

 ## Testing yourself